Git-Good-Milo/Week-4-recipe-book-api/README.md

     as a user i can destroy a recipe (Done)
         - from the DB
     as a user i should be able to export one recipe to .txt (Done) as a user i should be able to get more info on the location where the recipe got created.
+(Done)

     EXTRA TIME - go get some information about ingredients